 Work on a new Local Plan covering the period 2016-35 is now underway.

 On 4 October 2015 we published a second round of consultation - 'Current Thinking. which outlines our current thoughts on three key areas of new planning policy - settlment hierarchy, housing strategy and importnat undeveloped and community spaces.
 We are asking for your views.
 Consultation closes at 5.00 p.m on Friday 24 November.

 In September 2016 we published our 'First Steps' documents which asked for initial views on what it should contain.
 The consultation period ended on November 18th 2016.
 The next stage of consultation is likely to take place in the spring of next year.

 View the 'First Steps' documents.

-North Yorkshire County Council, the City of York Council and the North York Moors National Park Authority are producing a minerals and waste joint plan.
-The plan reached 'publication stage' in November 2016.
-A public examination is expected in April/May 2017 with final adoption around November 2017.
+North Yorkshire County Council, the City of York Council and the North York Moors National Park Authority are producing a joint minerals and waste plan.
+The plan reached 'publication stage' in November 2016 and a further round of consultation was carried out on an Addendum of Proposed Changes in July to September 2017.

 The Core Strategy and Development Policies (2008)

 The 'Core Strategy and Development Policies' sets out the policies which guide where new development will take place in the National Park and to determine planning applications.
 The Core Strategy and Development Policies was adopted in November 2008 following an examination by an Inspector.

 Interactive Core Strategy Map.
 You can zoom in and out at various scales by following the instructions and by using the Legend and Layer buttons.
 You can also download the inset and proposal maps.

 In March 2012 the Department of Communities and Local Government published the National Planning Policy Framework which replaces much of the previous national planning policy.
 The policies in the Core Strategy and Development Policies have been assessed against the National Planning Policy Framework and the results of this assessment can be viewed here.